• By Kiwi Commerce

 3. Gatsby

-Gatsby uses GraphQL as its core data layer, pulling in content from CMSs, APIs, or files at build time.
-It’s a go-to for fast, SEO-friendly static sites—and a popular choice for brands looking to optimise page speed and search rankings.
+Gatsby uses GraphQL as its core data layer, sourcing content from CMSs, APIs, or local files during the build process.
+It’s a favourite for fast, SEO-friendly static websites and brands wanting to maximise page speed.

 4. Vue.js